Has this ever happened to you?

-Building relationships up and down the hierarchical line gives you the advantage to get multiple viewpoints on your product and their problems.
-You are able to speak in each buyers’ currency and sell to them individually, address their costs and risk factors individually . . . instead of being at the mercy of one buyer who relates your perceived value to other influencers and decision makers.
+Building relationships up and down the hierarchical line gives you the advantage of getting multiple viewpoints on your product and its problems.
+You are able to speak in each buyer’s currency and sell to them individually, address their costs and risk factors individually . . . instead of being at the mercy of one buyer who relates your perceived value to other influencers and decision-makers.

 Keep showing up and be valuable.
 Please NEVER send the “just checking in” email.
 It reeks of desperation and is the most deleted email ever (I don’t officially know this, but I’m assuming).
 If you’re going to continue to show up, make sure you bring something valuable, something worth discussing, to your buyer.

 Share similar problems from your customers.
 Introduce team members.
 Ask more questions.
 Connect them with resources.
 Show up in multiple places . . . email, in person, conferences, on the phone.